microsoftgraph/microsoft-graph-docs-contrib/concepts/app-authorization.md

 - The scope for the incoming request aligns with the scope in the found app authorization.
   - If the app is authorized for all users/groups in the tenant, then any scope will pass this validation.
   - If the app is authorized for a list of groups, then any subset of the authorized groups will pass this validation.
-  - If the app is authorized for a scope filter URI, then the incoming request must exactly match the authorized value.
+  - If the app is authorized for a scope filter URI, then the incoming request must precisely match the authorized value.